jim108dev/pebble-goal-log/README.md

 1. Adjust paths in `Makefile` accordingly.

-1. Save questions and and answers in `data/reference.csv`.
+1. Setup goals in `data/reference.csv`.
 An example is given in `data/reference.example.csv`.

-1. Align the history file
+1. Align the log file

     ```sh
-    make align_history
+    make align_log
     ```

 ## Usage